Robin-462/GAME-HW1/README.md

     - Otherwise, a torpedo will be fired.
 Like, the ReteOfFire = 4 - fires every 0.25 seconds
           RateOfFire = 2 - fires every 0.5 seconds.
+3. Torpedo reflections
+-Torpedoes that hit a boundary will be reflected according to the laws of physics rather than disappearing.
+core:
+-Control the maximum number of reflections using the numberReflections variable in the Inspector.
+-Use the reflection formula R = I - 2*(I·N)*N
+-Each reflection triggers a sound effect